isgasho/finshir/README.md

             trying to connect through Tor. [default: 30secs] -c, --connections <POSITIVE-INTEGER>
             A number of connections the program will handle simultaneously.
-This option also equals to a number of coroutines.
+This option also equals to a number of coroutines [default: 1000] --date-time-format <STRING>

-            Before using this option consider modifying a default limit of opened file descriptors using `sudo ulimit -n <COUNT>`. [default:
-            1000]
-        --date-time-format <STRING>
             A format for displaying local date and time in log messages.
-Type `man strftime` to see the format specification.
+Type `man strftime` to see the format specification [default: %X] --failed-count <POSITIVE-INTEGER>

-            Specifying a different format with days of weeks might be helpful when you want to test a server more than one day. [default: %X] --failed-count <POSITIVE-INTEGER>
             A number of failed data transmissions used to reconnect a socket to a remote web server [default: 5]